theQRL/docs.theqrl.org/_docs/mining/full-node.md

 **Note**

-> *If you build on a small VPS or other light weight hardware you may run into issues building the package.
+*If you build on a small VPS or other light weight hardware you may run into issues building the package.
 Make sure you have enough *RAM* and enable *SWAP* if needed.
-Also ensure the HDD is large enough!*
+AES-NI is required for cryptographic functions.*

 ## Minimum Requirements